AshAvalanche/ash-docs/docs/console/features.md

 ### Subnet benchmarking

 Stress test your Subnet with our customizable on-demand Subnet benchmarking tool.

-### RPC Auth

-Secure your validators or Subnets with an authentication layer.
-Define RBAC to control the access to the RPCs.

 :::info
 Most of the features powering the Ash Console are open-source as part of the [Ash toolkit](/docs/toolkit).